nikhilbadyal/docker-py-revanced/README.md

 1. Go to the Actions page
 2. Select the "Build & Release" action
 3. Click the "Run Workflow" button and run it
+*It will take about 4 minutes to complete the workflow*
-4. In about 4 minutes check the Releases page for your built applications
+4. Go to the [Releases](https://github.com/Spacellary/docker-py-revanced-extended/releases) page for your built applications

 #### Set up to build:
 * ReVanced Extended **YouTube** (supported)